 Let us have an overview of what the numbers are saying of open rates between the different channels.
 The winner is for sure SMS with an open rate of 98% on average, push notifications are open on average by 50% of clients and email reaches 22% open rate.

-73% of people always have their mobile device with them
+73% of people always have their mobile device with them, this makes them to the ultimate hyper connected user.

 An infographic by mobile and Web push notification service provider PushMaze provides a look behind the scenes of how email, SMS, and push notifications can be used to fulfill marketing objectives.